-I was in seventh grade and I had very little knowledge about music, in fact, the only 500-megabyte compact disc I possessed was burned with a hundred and fifty skater punk songs from artists such as Blink 182, Sum 41, Green Day and NOFX.
+I was in seventh grade and I had very little knowledge about music.
+In fact, the only 500mb CD I possessed was burned with a hundred and fifty skater punk songs from artists such as Blink 182, Sum 41, Green Day and NOFX.
 I worshipped them and boom-boxed the entire colony on weekends with lyrics full of teenage angst and pointless rebellion.
 It wasn’t until the summer of 2007, that an oddly satisfying new wave of music genre had become the word of the town.
 ‘Death Metal’ was in sync with our raging hormones.

 The five-member band comprising of high school teenagers were taking the music scene of Sikkim by storm.
 Rock-O-Phoenix, Winter Rock Fest, Summer Fest, one after the another, they were winning band competitions as if they were meant for something bigger than normal.
 The front-man, Rahul Rai seemed a little hesitant off-stage but the moment he held the microphone in his hands, inverted, he would be lost into the trance of a whole other level.
 His eyes would close, his neck muscles would tighten, his long soaked hair would bang when the cymbals hit, and the hardcore vocals which sounded like emotional exorcism would take the audience in a roller coaster ride.